Skip to main content

 Perp Keepers also utilize Pyth:

-• As a reference price check (sanity check) against our Oracle, ensuring that the deviation is not too big.
+• As a reference price check (sanity check) against the Dove Oracle, ensuring that the deviation is not too big.

 • As a fallback price if our oracle's prices are stale.

-This way, Jupiter Perps benefits from our oracle while still being able to rely on Pyth as a supporting oracle.
+This way, Jupiter Perps benefits from the Dove oracle while still being able to rely on the Pyth oracle.

 Keepers